Subsystem Thermalization Hypothesis in Quantum Spin Chains with Conserved Charges: Thermalization of Quantum Systems with Conserved Charges

 \item With the numerical implementation to check the thermalization hypothesis by \eq{p-GGE_thermal}, we can study the dependence of $S\Big[{\rm Tr}_{\overline{A}} |\Psi \rangle \langle \Psi | \Big\Vert {\rm Tr}_{\overline{A}} \rho_{\{ j \}} \Big]$ on the size of $A$.

 \end{enumerate}

-The main goal of this paper is to study the thermalization demographic for each possible scenario discussed above and see if the thermalization is generic enough.
-The relative entropy is adopted to characterize the thermalization demographics, and its notations used later for various scenarios are summarized in Table \ref{table_S_A}.
+The primary objective of this paper is to investigate the thermalization demographics for each possible scenario discussed above and determine if the thermalization is sufficiently generic.
+As mentioned, we will adopt the ensemble states' demographics over the relative entropy to characterize the validity of the thermalization hypothesis for the corresponding p-GGE.
+The associated notations used later for various scenarios are summarized in Table \ref{table_S_A}.

 In summary, we will consider the subsystem thermalization hypothesis for two types of spin-$1/2$ chains with conserved charges: the quantum Ising chains and the quantum XXZ chains.
 The nonintegrable Ising chains have a conserved $Z_2$ charge.
 Interestingly, as we will see, the subsystem thermalization hypothesis also works for the p-GGE of discrete charge.
-The symmetries of XXZ chains are richer than the Ising's, but we will mainly focus on $U(1)$ and $SU(2)$.
+The symmetries of XXZ chains are richer than Ising's, but we will mainly focus on $U(1)$ and $SU(2)$.
 The latter is non-Abelian, and it is interesting to examine the subsystem thermalization hypothesis for typical states or eigenstates of systems with such non-Abelian symmetries by comparing them with p-GGE.

 That is, we construct an extensive set of eigenstates or typical states $\{\Phi \}$ labeled by $\{ \langle Q_a \rangle \}$, and choose some chosen p-GGE labeled by $\{\beta_j\}$.
 We then present the demographic distribution of the relative entropy of $S\Big[{\rm Tr}_{\overline{A}} |\Psi \rangle \langle \Psi | \Big\Vert {\rm Tr}_{\overline{A}} \rho_{\{ j \}} \Big]$ as functions of $\{ \langle Q_a \rangle \}$ and $\{\beta_j\}$.
 By examining these thermalization demographics, we can examine the validity of the subsystem thermalization hypothesis.